 5).
 Content writing tools: An integral part of on-page SEO is content.
 You have to give it your full attention.
 However, you need to automate some writing tasks, because speed matters, when seeking to increase your search rankings.
 Some of the best tools out there to speed up your content creation are:

 i).
 HubSpot blog topic generator: This is one of my favorite content writing tools.
 When you’re stuck and don’t know what to write about on your blog, just enter a few nouns or seed keywords.
 Then, click on “Give Me Blog Topics!”

 HubSpot will generate 5 blog post headline ideas or prompts that will keep you busy for a week.
 If you want, you could tweak the headline ideas or, if you’re pressed for time, just use them as they are.
-I find that the prompts are usually attention-grabbing.
+I find that the prompts are usually attention-grabbing and prepped for search engine success.
 Take a look at the results:

 However, if you’re not sure whether the topic or keyword that you want to write a post on is relevant, nTopic.org is a simple SEO tool that you can use.

 On the homepage, plug your blog URL and topic (e.g., social media marketing) into the appropriate boxes.
 Click the “score” button.